giedrebi/BIT_FRIDAY_CHALLENGE/README.md

 * First you need to have Visual Studio Code.
 If you don't have it you can download [here](https://code.visualstudio.com/)
 * Second you need to download ZIP file, you can do it right here:
 ![This is an image](https://giedrebi.github.io/BIT_FRIDAY_CHALLENGE_1/readme_files/download)
+* Then unzip your file.
+* And last step, just press to open folder with VScode.